JoelNash-Xuuki/mmw-bash/README.md

-Welcome to MMW

-# Multiple Media Workstation Suite
+# Welcome to Multiple Media Workstation Suite (MMWS)

-A project management tool for audio production.
-It includes functions for setting project parameters, creating project directories, configuring recording settings, recording audio, playing audio, building sheet music, creating sound design, rendering audio, moving audio files, and converting audio formats.
+Navigate to test section

 # Description #
   The follow wil provide a more detailed overview of the project,